paluh/ansible-augeas/README.md

 Debugging:

-  - If you want to check files which are accessible by ansible on server just run:
+  - If you want to check files which are accessible by augeas on server just run:

         ansible all -u USERNAME -i INVENTORY_FILE -m augeas -a \'command="match" path="/augeas/files//*"